Hand holding cell phone connected to Wi-Fi, utilizing Managed Wi-Fi services for business connectivity

 • Using a Virtual Private Network to facilitate secure network connections for remote employees

-Between having to keep up with network planning and upgrades and day-to-day maintenance, most SMB owners simply don’t have enough hours in the day to run their business and manage their networks.
+Between having to keep up with network planning and upgrades and day-to-day IT maintenance, most business owners simply don’t have enough hours in the day to run their business and manage their Wi-Fi networks.
 And for most, hiring a full-time or even part-time network manager is not financially feasible.
-This is why SMBs are turning to a managed Wi-Fi service solution.
+This is why SMBs are turning to a managed Wi-Fi service solution from third-party providers.

 Managed Wi-Fi service